sheikhrubel/sheikhrubel/README.md

 -
 <h2>Learning and Interest</h2>
 - 👀 I’m interested in Software Testing </br>
-- 🌱 I’m currently learning API Testing </br>
+- 🌱 I’m currently learning Automation Testing </br>
 - 💞️ I’m looking to collaborate on any application </br>
 - 📫 How to reach me? playrubel@gmail.com